If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 Lynx and Servals

-You’re now approaching the area under the walkway where the Sanctuary’s Lynx and Servals reside.
-Directly below you is an enclosure for Canadian Lynx followed by a shared area in which there are two tall towers.
-At the end of this area are two other enclosures, one for another group of Lynx and the other for Servals.
-The first couple of Lynx are an older female and her grown son.
-The female was rescued from a private owner in Washington State while the male was born here at the Sanctuary.
-The larger area ahead with the two tall towers is a common area that is shared by the different groups of small cats.
-On a rotating basis, one group or the other is let into the larger area for a few days at a time.
-If you look down below by the water tank, you will be able to tell whether or not the gate is open, which allows these Lynx access to the common area.
-If the gate is open, there is a very good chance they are somewhere in the common area, in which case you’ll have to look closely to find them.
+You’re now approaching the area under the walkway where some of the Sanctuary’s Lynx, Bobcats, and Servals reside.
+Directly below you is an enclosure for a “Tiger King”- rescued Bobcat & Lynx followed by a shared area in which there are two tall climbing towers.
+On the opposite end of this habitat are two other enclosures, one for a group of Lynx and the other for Servals.
+The Lynx are a family unit of four from a notorious roadside zoo in Virginia.
+On a rotating basis, one of these small cat groups is let into the central, larger area for a few days at a time.
+If you look down below by the water tanks, you will be able to tell whether or not the gate is open, allowing these cats access to the common space.
+If the gate is open, they may be somewhere in there!
 One of their favorite places is inside the stack of concrete pipes at the far end.

 The Twin Towers